 Again and again, the number of my flights per year is a topic in discussions about the environment.
 Amongst other things that is why I decided to compensate my carbon footprint caused by my flights to my travel destinations in 2017, for the first time,

 I calculated my carbon consumtion for all my flights in 2017 first: CO2 Calculator.
 By making a donation to the ART I compensated my carbon footprint, which I left with my flights in 2017.
-I did the same for 2018.
+I did the same for 2018, 2019 and 2020.